andrasq/node-qmock/Readme.md

 - the nodejs property getter/setter methods should make it possible for data properties to be mocked too, eg getMockValue(name).  with() could map to set, will() to get.

+- introduce a havingReturned() method to be able to inspect not just the called with arguments but the method return value as well

+- add returnCallback() method to return err, for callbacks not just direct returns